MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/known-limitations-selenium-ide.md

 > [!IMPORTANT]
 >
-> This article covers topics related to legacy systems.
-Migrate your flows created with these solutions to Power Automate for desktop or delete them.
->
 > - Selenium IDE is deprecated and will no longer work after February 28th, 2023.
 > - Windows recorder (V1) is deprecated and no longer works.
+> - Migrate your flows created with these solutions to Power Automate for desktop or delete them.

 This article describes the known limitations of Selenium IDE.